By Tracy Morin

 Despite their widespread popularity and mind-boggling range of varieties, peppers remain misunderstood by many.
 In the first place, they’re not even a vegetable—and they’re probably even more versatile than you think.
 “Technically, peppers are fruits (berries, in fact), but they’re eaten as vegetables, and there’s a plethora of peppers out there,” explains Julia Chebotar, New York City-based chef, culinary nutrition consultant, and former Food Network Chopped champion.
 “In the age of the chili-head, there’s a big market for habaneros, serranos, poblanos and New Mexico chilies as pizza toppings, while bell peppers can balance richer toppings such as crumbled sausage, caramelized onions and roasted garlic.”

 Peppers can even go beyond the food menu, where they shine in pizzas, pastas, appetizers, soups, salads and more.
-“What I love about peppers is, because they’re fruits, they work really well for use in cocktails,” notes chef Brad Kent, chief culinary officer and co-founder of Blaze Pizza, based in Pasadena, California, with about 350 locations.
+“What I love about peppers is, because they’re fruits, they work really well for use in cocktails,” notes chef Brad Kent, a food scientist, co-founder of Blaze Pizza and that chain’s former chief culinary officer.
 “They can really accentuate other flavors if you choose the right combination, like habaneros with apricots and oranges.”
 In other words, the pepper possibilities are practically endless.

 Sweet ’n’ Mild